AshkanAhmady/entekhab-task/README.md

 ## librarys
-(axios): to send requests and get data
+(axios): to send requests and get data.\
-(redux & reduxToolkit): statemanagment to managing global states and control async requests (materialUI): to design ui and use uiComponents to code cleaner and faster (typescript): to More efficient and simple coding and with fewer bugs
+(redux & reduxToolkit): statemanagment to managing global states and control async requests.\
+(materialUI): to design ui and use uiComponents to code cleaner and faster.\
+(typescript): to More efficient and simple coding and with fewer bugs.\

 ## folders
-(Components): reusable components that used in app (constants): define base_url, config the axios and define requestHandler to handle the all requests (hooks): reusable methods that is necessary in app (Redux): all about globalStates and async requests *and the (types) file have interfaces that description type of variables*
+(Components): reusable components that used in app.\
+(constants): define base_url, config the axios and define requestHandler to handle the all requests.\
+(hooks): reusable methods that is necessary in app.\
+(Redux): all about globalStates and async requests.\
+*and the (types) file have interfaces that description type of variables*.\